tatianegercina/FinTech/03-Projects/Project-02/ProjectGuidelines.md

 ## Team Effort

-Before anything, remember that projects are a group effort: Working closely with your teammates is a requirement.
-This helps teach real-world collaborative workflows, and enables you to tackle more difficult problems than you'd be able to working alone.
+Before anything, remember that projects are a group effort: working closely with your teammates is a requirement.
+This helps teach real-world collaborative workflows and enables you to tackle more difficult problems than you'd be able to working alone.

 In other words, working in groups allows you to **work smart** and **dream big**.
 Take advantage of it!